CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 ## Serial and shared memory batch jobs

 Serial and shared memory jobs need to be run within one computing node.
 Thus, the jobs are limited by the hardware specifications available in the nodes.
-In Puhti, each node has two processors with 20 cores each, i.e. 40 cores in total.
+On Puhti, each node has two processors with 20 cores each, i.e. 40 cores in total.

 The Sbatch option `--cpus-per-task` is used the define the number of computing cores that the batch job task uses.
 The option `--nodes=1` ensures that all the reserved cores are located in the same node, and `--ntasks=1` assigns all reserved computing cores for the same task.

 In thread-based jobs, the `--mem` option is recommended for memory reservation.
 This option defines the amount of memory required per node.
-Note that if you use `--mem-per-cpu` option instead, the total memory request of the job will be the memory request multiplied by the number of reserved cores (`--cpus-per-task`).
+Note that if you use `--mem-per-cpu` option instead, the total memory request of the job (`--mem`) will be the memory requested per cpu (`--mem-per-cpu`) multiplied by the number of reserved cores (`--cpus-per-task`).
 Thus, if you modify the number of cores, also check the memory reservation.

-In most cases, it is the most efficient to match the number of reserved cores to the number of threads or processes the application uses.
-Check the documentation for application-specific details.
+In most cases, it is the most efficient practice to match the number of reserved cores (`--cpus-per-task`) to the number of threads or processes the application uses.
+Check the [documentation](../../apps/index.md) for application-specific details.

 If the application has a command line option to set the number of threads/processes/cores, it should always be used to make sure the software behaves as expected.
 Some applications use only one core by default, even if more are reserved.

-Some other applications may try to use all cores in the node even if only some are reserved.
+Some other applications may try to use all cores in the node, even if only some are reserved.
 The environment variable `$SLURM_CPUS_PER_TASK` can be used instead of a number.
 This way, the command does not need to be edited if the `--cpus-per-task` is changed.
-Use the environment variable `OMP_NUM_THREADS` to set the number of threads the program uses.
+Use the environment variable `OMP_NUM_THREADS` to set the number of threads the application uses.

 ## MPI-based batch jobs